Confession. I want a new car.

 There are some really great looking new cars on the market.

-I’m also dreading the day when my car starts to break down and I have to put some real money into it.
+I’m also dreading the day when my car starts to break down and I have to put some real money into it—something that is coming sooner rather than later.

 The more I think about wanting a new car, the more I think about how I don’t want a new car payment.